MGI-EU/Docker_Image_of_ATOPlex_Pipeline/README.md

 - Demo output

   Users can find all intermediate files and final report files in `example/results` folder (or any other mounted resut's folder).
 There are also two files (unused) in `example` folder where we execute the docker image.
+(We've deleted `01.Clean/Raw_Sample1_*.fq.gz` in sample's result folder because they're linux softlink files and can't be recognized by github desktop)

   For assembled consensus genome FASTA file, users can find it in `example/resuts/result/Sample1/05.Stat/Sample1.Consensus.fa`.